 - 7. Following extensive briefing, the Court denied Defendants' Motions to dismiss on June 12, 2013.
 Plaintiffs moved for class certification on April 1, 2013, and the parties completed briefing on class certification on June 27, 2013.
 Additionally, briefing on Defendants' motion to strike the report of Plaintiffs' expert economist on Daubert grounds was completed on July 16, 2013.
 The parties exchanged opening and responsive merits expert reports on August 9, 2013 and October 18, 2013, respectively.
 In total, including the expert reports submitted with the motion for class certification, Plaintiffs served 10 expert reports and Defendants served 22. - 8.
 Productive settlement negotiations began in October 2013, with the parties agreeing to private mediation with highly experienced and nationally recognized mediator Jonathan Marks (the "Mediator").
 Following the submission of a mediation statement and other materials to the Mediator, the parties participated in a full-day mediation session on November 7, 2013.
 The mediation session concluded without agreement, but the parties agreed to advance the mediation through a Mediator's proposal.
 On November 8, 2013 the Mediator submitted a proposal to each side, recommending that the parties settle for \$15 million.
 The parties accepted the Mediator's proposal on November 13, 2013 and continued negotiations over other settlement terms.
 The parties executed the Settlement Agreement on December 24, 2013.
 The agreement provides, among other things, that Plaintiffs and the Class release their claims in exchange for \$15,000,000 paid by Defendants (the "Settlement"). - 9.
 Plaintiffs moved for preliminary approval of the Settlement on January 10, 2014.
-The court granted preliminary approval of the Settlement on February 18, 2014 ("Preliminary

-Approval Order").
-Pursuant to the Preliminary Approval Order, the claims administrator, Rust Consulting, Inc., mailed notice of the Settlement to the Class on March 4, 2014.
-The deadline for members of the Class to opt out of or object to the Settlement is April 3, 2014.
+The court granted preliminary approval of the Settlement on February 18, 2014 ("Preliminary Approval Order").
+Pursuant to the Preliminary Approval Order, the claims administrator, Rust Consulting, Inc. ("Rust"), mailed notice of the Settlement to the Class on March 4, 2014.
+The deadline for members of the Class to opt out of or object to the Settlement was April 3, 2014.
+No member of the Class has opted-out of the Class or objected to the Settlement.